omrfrkcpr/bloggio-api/README.md

 CRUD Operations:

-- Create: Add new task with detailed information such as name, description, dueDates....
+- Create: Add new blog with detailed information such as name, description, dueDates....
-- Read: Retrieve information about single task, either all at once or individually by ID.
+- Read: Retrieve information about single blog, either all at once or individually by ID.
-- Update: Modify the details of existing task.
+- Update: Modify the details of existing blog.
-- Delete: Remove task from the collection.
+- Delete: Remove blog from the collection.

 MVC Architecture:

-- Model: Defines the structure of the task data and interacts with the MongoDb database using Mongoose ODM.
+- Model: Defines the structure of the blog data and interacts with the MongoDb database using Mongoose ODM.
 - View: Though typically associated with frontend, in this context, it refers to the response sent back to the client.
 - Controller: Handles incoming requests, processes data using models, and returns the appropriate responses.